Jobs Creators Network Challenges Biden on Vaccine Mandate

 JCN took issue with OSHA's statement.

-JCN filed a notice in the Sixth Circuit Court of Appeals against the White House over the stay violation on Friday, citing Psaki's comments.
+JCN filed a notice in the 6th Circuit Court of Appeals against the White House on Friday, citing Psaki's comments.

 On Nov.
-6, the Fifth Circuit Court of Appeals temporarily blocked OSHA's vaccine mandate.
+6, the 5th Circuit Court of Appeals temporarily blocked OSHA's vaccine mandate.

-JCN filed a motion in the Eighth Circuit to further expand the ruling.
+JCN filed a motion in the 8th Circuit to further expand the ruling.
 On Nov.
-10, the Eighth Circuit granted expedited consideration of the stay motion, according to the JCN lawsuit fact sheet.
+10, the 8th Circuit granted expedited consideration of the stay motion, according to the JCN lawsuit fact sheet.

 © 2021 Newsmax.
 All rights reserved.